A method to assess trustworthiness of machine coding at scale

 In our supplemental materials, we demonstrate the validity of estimating $\sigma_{E_C}$ through a measurement of $E_C$ from a single sample test set rather than the mean $\overline{E_C}$.
-We also show, for multiple coding schemes and values of $n$, that this statistical variability is independent of the size of the training set (fig. \ref{sigma_E_C_vs_train_size}).
-This independence of variability with training set size reflects that the statistical variability comes only from the finite sampling of responses in the test set.
+We also show, for multiple coding schemes and values of $n$, that this statistical variability is independent of the size of the training set (Fig. \ref{sigma_E_C_vs_train_size}).
+This independence of variability with training set size reflects that the statistical variability comes only from sampling a subset of responses from the larger test set.
 This means that $\sigma_{E_C}$ is constant even if the size of the training set is so small that past work would suggest the machine coding would be quite poor~\cite{Fussell_etal}.

 Finally, we provide an example of calculating statistical uncertainty using this method.
 Consider a dataset of 160 responses that have not been coded by humans.
 Without performing any human coding, we can apply our trained model to the 160 responses.
 Say the trained model applies the code to 96 of the 160 responses.
 This means that $E_C = 96/160 = 0.6$.
 We take this value of $E_C$ as an approximation of $\overline{E_C}$.
 Therefore, $\sigma_{E_C} \approx \sqrt{0.6*0.4/160} = 0.039$.